 Perceptions of how much South Africans earn and how pay is negotiated can disappoint learners earning a stipend.
 This post tables minimum stipend levels and covers salary trends across trades and occupations such as teachers and plumbers.

 Stipends have increased over the years, check here for latest regulations.

 Learnerships and apprenticeships are subsidised so unemployed participants who are unable to access traditional tertiary study, can be absorbed into the workforce for training and gain work-based experience i.e. they learn and earn at the same time.

 Legislation sets minimum levels.
 Employers determine the final amount or maximum.
 They can pay you as MUCH as they choose or can afford.

 Some learners earn the bare minimum because they accepted it and couldn’t or didn’t negotiate a rate based on their real expenses.
 These learners either have to leave the programme or accept what they signed up for and be professional about it.

-Others earn a whack!
+Others earn well!
 There are learners who earn R1o ooo p.m on a learnership while most only earn R1 500.